 Way back when we were still living in New York City, one of the world’s top Year’s Eve celebration locations, we usually stayed home on December 31 leaving the streets to the tourists in town to watch the ball drop through beer goggles mashed in with thousands of strangers.
-But this year we took part in New Year’s Eve traditions with new friends at their awesome Anaconda Lodge on an island in the Napo River in the Amazon where we toasted with champagne, watched fireworks on the horizon, and burned the Ecuadorian President (sort of).
+But this year we took part in New Year’s Eve traditions in Ecuador with new friends at their awesome Anaconda Lodge on an island in the Napo River in the Amazon where we toasted with champagne, watched fireworks on the horizon, and burned the Ecuadorian President (sort of).

 It’s not New Year’s Eve without a burning effigy

-They may drop a big glittery ball in New York City every December 31 at midnight but in much of Latin American the night is illuminated by the burning of tens of thousands of monigotes which are effigies that represent the año viejo (old year) and are burned in homage or in disdain to make way for the año nuevo (new year).
+They may drop a big glittery ball in New York City every December 31 at midnight but in much of Latin America, the night is illuminated by the burning of tens of thousands of monigotes which are effigies that represent the año viejo (old year) and are burned in homage or in disdain to make way for the año nuevo (new year).

 Other hot new year’s eve tradition involves underwear.
 Women may choose to wear yellow underwear to attract money in the new year or red underwear to attract love.
-It seems like clever women would hedge their bets by wearing a read bra and yellow panties (or vice versa).
+It seems like clever women would hedge their bets by wearing a red bra and yellow panties (or vice versa).

 If it’s more travel you want in the new year just run around the block carrying an empty suitcase.
 You can also register a wish for each month by thinking of what you desire while eating one grape for each month.
 If you haven’t had too much champagne, you can jump over the effigy fire 12 times registering a wish for each month as you leap.
 Many people also write down something that they hope to leave behind with the old year and jam the paper into the effigy to be burned along with it.